About this event

 Secretary General at Stiftung Zentrale Stelle Verpackungsregister (ZSVR)

 Chief Executive Officer & Founder of Product Stewardship Institute

 Managing Director of EXPRA.
 Chair of Working Group Legal Issues.
 ISWA Expert Legal & Policy.

-The International Solid Waste Association (ISWA) is a global, independent and non-profit making association, working in the public interest to promote and develop sustainable waste management.
-ISWA has members in more than 60 countries and is the only ...
+The International Solid Waste Association (ISWA) is a global, independent and non-for-profit association, working in the public interest to promote and develop sustainable waste management and the transition to a circular economy.